MoveOnOrg/switchboard-twilio/README.md

 "Hello, operator?
 Could I buy some phone numbers please?"

-This is a small CLI app to buy phone numbers from Twilio to text from.
+This is a small CLI app to buy and release phone numbers from the [Twilio API](https://www.twilio.com/docs/phone-numbers/api) to text from.
+This project was built to specifically add phone numbers to a Twilio Messaging Service used by [Spoke](https://github.com/moveonorg/spoke).

+## Current Features
+* Buying Phone Numbers by area codes in (available) quantities up to 100
+* Associating purchased numbers with a messaging service, friendly name and voice url upon purchase
+* Releasing Phone Numbers by 1

 ## Requirements